SrdjanCoric/pedac/light_pedac.md

 =begin
 PROBLEM:

 Given a string, write a method `palindrome_substrings` which returns all the substrings from a given string which are palindromes.
-Consider palindromes case insensitive.
+Consider palindrome words case insensitive.

 Test cases: